-A64.
+A66.
 For purposes of specifying additional considerations to audits of smaller entities, a "smaller entity" refers to an entity which typically possesses qualitative characteristics such as:

-- (a) Concentration of ownership and management in a small number of individuals (often a single individual - either a natural person or another enterprise that owns the entity provided the owner exhibits the relevant qualitative characteristics); and

-- (b) One or more of the following: - (i) Straightforward or uncomplicated transactions; - (ii) Simple record-keeping; - (iii) Few lines of business and few products within business lines; - (iv) Few internal controls; - (v) Few levels of management with responsibility for a broad range of controls; or - (vi) Few personnel, many having a wide range of duties.
+- (a) Concentration of ownership and management in a small number of individuals (often a single individual - either a natural person or another enterprise that owns the entity provided the owner exhibits the relevant qualitative characteristics); and - (b) One or more of the following: - (i) Straightforward or uncomplicated transactions; - (ii) Simple record-keeping; - (iii) Few lines of business and few products within business lines; - (iv) Simpler systems of internal control; - (v) Few levels of management with responsibility for a broad range of controls; or - (vi) Few personnel, many having a wide range of duties.